 Quarantine costs.
-The project will also finance the costs of provision of care for non-severe cases in nonmedical settings for individuals who cannot self-isolate at home The financing will also include covering the cost of ambulances, to support urgent transportation of patients across the hospital network to designated reference facilities.
+The project will also finance the costs of provision of care for non-severe cases in nonmedical settings for individuals who cannot self-isolate at home, by supporting the reimbursement of claims by MoESD, in particular the Georgian National Tourism Administration for COVID-19 related Hotel Accommodation Services The GNTA reimburses qualified Hotel Facilities for the actual quarantine costs.
+The financing will also include covering the cost of ambulances, to support urgent transportation of patients across the hospital network to designated reference facilities.

 Since March 2020 quarantine related arrangements were made by the Ministry of Economy and Sustainable Development through the Georgian National Tourism Administration.
 MoLHSA remained in charge of providing clinical teams for medical supervision in hotels involved in providing quarantine services.
 The number of hospitals contracted by GNTA constantly varies.

-As of December 2020, the GNTA has contracted 68 hotel facilities across the country for vacating hotel rooms for quarantine purposes.
+As of December 2020, the GNTA has contracted up to 165 hotel facilities across the country for vacating hotel rooms for quarantine purposes.
 On initial stages of the outbreak the GNTA was proactively seeking for eligible hotel facilities to use as a quarantine space for citizens of Georgia upon their arrival to country from abroad.
 As of today, however, the Georgian National Tourism Administration has advanced and systematized the process of creating quarantine spaces in nonmedical facilities.
 The process is based on accomplishment of the following steps:

 Step 1: to partner with the GNTA and vacate rooms for quarantine, the hotel facilities are allowed to submit their interest, in a written form.
 No dedicated Request Form was developed by the GNTA.